under-doc/underdoc-expense-analytics-tutorial/README.md

 If the above is what you want to do, then this tutorial is for you!

-This is a step-by-step tutorial to guide you through the process of extracting data from expense images, persist it into a local database, and analyse it with charts by dynamic criterias.
+This is a step-by-step tutorial to guide you through the process of extracting data from expense images, persist it into a local database, and analyze it with charts by dynamic criteria.

 You need to have the following in order to be able to run through this tutotial: